Thursday, December 3, 2009

 FamilySearch.org

-In addition to the Texas Deaths 1890-1976, FamilySearch.org has US Census Records, State Census records, Death Records for Ohio, Arizona, Michigan and other states, marriage records and the list just goes on and on.
+In addition to the Texas Deaths 1890-1976, FamilySearch.org has US Census Records, State Census records, Death Records for Ohio, Arizona, Michigan and other states, marriage records, Court Records, Probate Records, and the list just goes on and on.
 International records are also available.
 All for FREE!!

 Check back frequently for new collections that have been updated or added.